Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 2. Label each node from $1 \dots n$.
 3. Connect each node to its 2 closest neighbours.
 At this point we should see a cycle graph.
 4. Set the variable $c$ to 2, set the variable $v$ to 1
-5. Check if the number of edges has been achieved, if so terminate and return the graph.
+5. Check if the number of edges has been achieved.
+If so, return the graph and terminate.
 6. Otherwise, connect node $v$ to node $v + c \mod n$
 7. Set $v$ to $(v + 1) \mod n$.
 8. If $v = n$, then set $c$ to $c + 1$.